Tenant Security Deposits

 To charge expenses against a tenant's security deposit, first follow the Apply Deposit as Tenant Credit action (see below.)

-One you have reconciled all charges and refunds for the tenant and you wish to print a deposit reconciliation statement, go to the Tenant tab, right-click on the tenant's name and select Print Statement.
+Once you have reconciled all charges and refunds for the tenant and you wish to print a deposit reconciliation statement, go to the Tenants tab, right-click on the tenant's name and select Print Statement.

 Apply Deposit as Tenant Credit